Philippine Navy: Naval Reserve Command (RESCOM, PN)

-The Naval Reserve Command (NAVRESCOM) organizes, trains, and administers all naval reservists (which includes the Naval Reserve Officers Training Corps Units midshipmen and midshipwomen).
+The Naval Reserve Command organizes, trains, and administers all naval reservists (which includes the Naval Reserve Officers Training Corps Units midshipmen and midshipwomen).
 It is responsible for recalling reservists to provide the PN the base for expansion to meet sudden spikes in military manpower demand, as for war, rebellion or natural disaster/calamities and to assist in the socio-economic development of the country.
-The NAVRESCOM is presently based at Fort Santiago, Manila.
-It was formerly known as the Home Defense Command.
+RESCOM, PN is presently based at Naval Base Heracleo Alano, in Cavite City, having been provided its own building there after relocating from its former base at Fort Santiago, Manila.